Kawatsura Lacquer Ware

 The beginnings of this craft go back to the Kamakura period (1185-1333), when the younger brother of the lord of the fief who ruled this area, ordered the retainers to take up lacquering pieces of armor and weaponry as a job, using locally tapped lacquer and Japanese beech cut from the mountains in the area.
 The making of bowls began in earnest in the middle of the Edo period (1600-1868) and by the end of the period work was concentrated on the three districts of Kawatsura in what is now Inakawa-cho, Odate and Minashi and the making of everyday pieces of household goods flourished in what had become a production center.

-Echizen Lacquer Ware
+Kanazawa Lacquer Ware

 The Kaga clan, which held sway over the area now known as Ishikawa Prefecture, actively promoted the arts and many crafts.
 Kanazawa Shikki was just one of those and dates back to the beginning of the Edo period (1600-1868).